 - An outdoor poetry lecture with award-winning poet Jane Clarke (The River, When the Tree Falls)

-- A Skype conversation with award-winning poet Jenny Johnson (In Full Velvet)
+- Zoom conversation with award-winning poet Jenny Johnson (In Full Velvet)

-- Three dinners, three barn lunches, tea and biscuit breaks
+- Dinners, barn lunches, tea and biscuit breaks

 - A supportive network of like-minded writers